Secure Coding Practices: Complete Guide for Developers and IT Teams

 • Continuous monitoring

-Modern development environments often use cloud infrastructure and microservices architecture.
-These technologies require strong API security, encryption standards, and identity access management.
+Modern technologies like cloud computing and microservices require strong API security, encryption, and identity management practices.

 Importance